 Teacup Dogs & Controversy

 The term “Teacup Dog” was coined because these ultra-small pups can literally fit inside a teacup.
-While exceedingly cute, there is no doubt that the obsessive miniaturization of certain breeds has garnered quite a bit of controversy, and for good reason.
+While exceedingly cute, there is no doubt that the obsessive miniaturization of certain breeds has garnered quite a bit of controversy, and for a good reason.

 What is known as “backyard breeders” and puppy mills have taken advantage of this growing trend for teacup dogs.
 While some utilize unsafe breeding practices to achieve the desired size, often leading to sickly pups, others will just downright lie about the projected size of a dog at maturity.
-You may end up dropping a pretty penny for a mixed breed pup being passed off as a purebred teacup Pomeranian.
+You may end up dropping a pretty penny for a mixed breed pup being passed off as a purebred Teacup Pomeranian.

 Because of their natural tendency to bark, Pomeranians can make an excellent guard dog.
-However, you should take care to not let this instinct get out of hand.
-If properly trained and given plenty of opportunities to mingle, a teacup Pomeranian will turn into a smart and alert companion who is certain to keep you entertained and laughing with their joyous disposition and animated spirit.
+However, you should take care not to let this instinct get out of hand.
+If properly trained and given plenty of opportunities to mingle, a Teacup Pomeranian will turn into a smart and alert companion who is certain to keep you entertained and laughing with their joyous disposition and animated spirit.

 Size & Appearance